 Regina Revitalization Initiative

 Consultants base-mapped the site, identifying urban design opportunities and challenges.
 These were assessed and then used to guide redevelopment plans.
 A risk assessment also considered the operation of CP Rail's adjacent interchange and facilities.
-The new pedestrian bridge's impact in terms of walkability and connectivity was also quantified, along with input from the community.
-All these factors helped in the preparation of the preferred redevelopment strategy and concept plan.
+The new pedestrian bridge's impact on walkability and connectivity was also quantified, along with input from the community.
+All these factors contributed to the development of the preferred redevelopment strategy and concept plan.
 Forty key stakeholders and over 500 residents shared their aspirations for the site.

 The railyard transformation will include: